 One of the most important parts of getting Big Travel with Small Money is knowing your credit score.

 Having a higher score improves your likelihood of getting approved for credit.
-So you can earn more sign-up bonuses!
+So you can earn more welcome bonuses from the best travel credit cards!

 When you check your own credit, it’s considered a “soft inquiry” and does NOT affect your credit score.